TimothyClaeys/pycose/docs/pycose/keys/symmetric.rst

 --------

-To encode/encrypt/authenticate or decode/decrypt/verify the payload of COSE messages :class:`~cose.messages.enc0message.Enc0Message` , :class:`~cose.messages.mac0message.Mac0Message`,
+To encode/encrypt/authenticate or decode/decrypt/verify the payload of COSE messages :class:`~pycose.messages.enc0message.Enc0Message` , :class:`~pycose.messages.mac0message.Mac0Message`,
-:class:`~cose.messages.encmessage.EncMessage`, and :class:`~cose.messages.macmessage.Mac0Message`
+:class:`~pycose.messages.encmessage.EncMessage`, and :class:`~pycose.messages.macmessage.Mac0Message`
-the COSE message object requires a COSE key of type :class:`~cose.keys.symmetric.SymmetricKey`.
+the COSE message object requires a COSE key of type :class:`~pycose.keys.symmetric.SymmetricKey`.

-COSE Symmetric keys can be created using the :class:`~cose.keys.symmetric.SymmetricKey` class or from a standard Python dictionary.
+COSE Symmetric keys can be created using the :class:`~pycose.keys.symmetric.SymmetricKey` class or from a standard Python dictionary.
 The following two examples shows how to create COSE Symmetric keys using both methods.
 The keys are serialized and subsequently deserialized.